Assassination of Shinzo Abe: Visitations

-Suspect
+Perpetrator

 Tetsuya Yamagami (山上 徹也), a resident of Nara, was arrested at the scene of the assassination.
 He was 41 years old, had no prior criminal history, and was unemployed at the time of his arrest.
 In his testimonies and letters, Yamagami claimed that he was driven by a grudge against the Unification Church for ruining his family.
 Even though he originally planned to target Hak Ja Han, then president of the church, he was unable to approach her, so he switched to Shinzo Abe, who he believed was "one of the most influential sympathisers" of the church.

 Yamagami was born on 10 September 1980 in Mie Prefecture to affluent parents who ran a local construction business.
 Described as quiet and reserved in high school, he wrote in his graduation yearbook that he "didn't have a clue" what he wanted to do in the future.
 In an interview with The Asahi Shimbun, a relative had stated that Yamagami had been struggling since childhood with the UC, of which his mother had become a devoted member.
 After the death of his maternal grandfather, his mother inherited ownership of the family business, but she eventually donated most of the family wealth and assets to the church, impoverishing the whole family.